adrifloresm/DataChallenge/README.md

         {'Number': 70, 'order_date': 5/6/98,'cust_id': 9, 'Salesperson_id': 7, 'Amount': 150}])
 ```

-Next, to obtain all the sale person Ids that have more than 1 sale, I obtain the frequency of each Salesperson_id in the Orders dataframe which I named df (In time crunch I forgot to name it Orders).
+Next, to obtain all the sale person Ids that have more than 1 order, I obtain the frequency of each Salesperson_id in the Orders dataframe which I named df (In time crunch I forgot to name it Orders).
 ```python
 freq=df['Salesperson_id'].value_counts()
 ```